Pragya-Malik/My-DevOps-Journey/Day-02.md

 ## WHAT I LEARNED TODAY:
  - Python basics are the foundation for automation
  - Lists and dictionaries are extremely important in DevOps scripts
+ - Virtual Environments are essential for managing Python project dependencies
  - Python can interact with external services using APIs
  - DevOps engineers use Python heavily for automation and tooling